-404(b)].
-Auditing Standard No. 5 (AS 5), issued by the Public Company Accounting Oversight Board (PCAOB) and now codified as AS 2201, states that if one or more material weaknesses exist, the company's ICFR cannot be considered as effective.
-To express an opinion on ICFR effectiveness, auditors must plan and perform the audit to obtain sufficient and appropriate evidence to reasonably determine whether any material weaknesses exist as of the date specified in management's assessment.
-Given that the AEP plays a central role in planning and conducting the ICFR audit, we argue that their foreign experience may influence the ICW disclosures, particularly in multinational firms.
-This study investigates this association in the context of U.S. multinational corporations.
+The section 404 of the Sarbanes-Oxley Act requires management to assess and report on the effectiveness of ICFR [SOX 404(a)], and mandates that external auditors independently attest to management's assessment [SOX 404(b)].
+The Auditing Standard No. 5 (AS 5), issued by the PCAOB and now codified as AS 2201, emphasises if one or more material weaknesses exist, the company's ICFR cannot be considered as effective.
+Hence, to express an opinion on ICFR effectiveness, auditors must plan and perform the audit diligently to obtain sufficient and appropriate evidence to reasonably determine whether any material weaknesses exist as of the date specified in management's assessment.
+Given that the AEP plays a central role in this process, this study posits that AEP attributes significantly influence the firm's ICW disclosures.

 ICW represent significant risks to the integrity of financial reporting and the overall governance of corporations.
-For multinational corporations (MNC), the complexity of managing internal controls across diverse geographic and regulatory environments further amplifies these risks.
-As a result, the role of AEPs in identifying and addressing ICW becomes critical, particularly in ensuring the accuracy and reliability of financial statements.
-While prior research has extensively examined the determinants of ICW disclosures and audit quality (Anantharaman & Wans, 2019; Chen et al., 2016; Haislip et al., 2016), little attention has been paid to the specific characteristics of AEPs that may influence these outcomes.
-Through this study we seek to address this gap by exploring the impact of AEPs' foreign experience on ICW disclosures in U.S.-headquartered multinational corporations.
+For MNCs, the complexity of managing internal controls across diverse geographic and regulatory environments further amplifies these risks.
+As a result, the role of AEPs in identifying and addressing ICW becomes critical.
+Despite the critical role of AEPs in assessing the effectiveness of internal controls, prior research has primarily focused on audit firm-level or audit committee characteristics as determinants of ICWs (Yangyang Chen et al. 2016; Haislip, Peters, and Richardson 2016; Khalil 2011; Anantharaman and Wans 2019; Oradi and E-Vahdati 2021), largely neglecting the potential influence of AEP-specific attributes on ICW disclosures.